agathoklisx/libved/README.md

    the function or usually as the first function argument.

    The "this" pointer can also provide easy access to it's type properties, by using the $my([property]) macro.

    Also the self([method]) macro can call any other method of it's class as: self(method, [...]).

-   But also with "this", anyone can have direct access to any of it's parent or the parent of it's parent, by using the $myparents([property]) or $myroots([property]) macros.
+   But also with "this", anyone can have direct access to any of it's parent or the parent of it's parent, by using the $myparents([property]) or $myroots([property]) macros (where this has a meaning).

-   However the above is true only for the buf_t type since is this type that usually is doing the actual job.
-The other two they don't do neither a single involvment to any other job out of their domain.
-The actual code would be much less, if it wasn't for the interface which should be practical anyway.
+   However the above is mostly true only for the buf_t type since is this type that usually is doing the actual underlying job throughout the library.
+The other two they are actually present for the interface and do not get involved to it's other buisness.
+The actual editor code would be much less, if it wasn't for the interface which should be practical anyway.

+   Note that an editor instance can have multiply buffers of the same filename, but only one (the first opened) is writable.

-   The actual manipulation, even if they are for rows, or for buffers or for windows or for editor instances, is done through double linked list (with a head, a tail and a current pointer) manipulation macros.
+   The actual manipulation, even if they are for rows, or for buffers or for windows or for editor instances, is done through a double linked list (with a head, a tail and a current pointer).

    This might be not the best method as it concerns optimization in cases, but is by itself enough to simplify the code a lot, but basically allows quick and accurate development and probably better parsing when reading the code (as it is based on the intentions) and makes the code looks the same wherever is being used.

-   But and many other of the algorithms are based on those macros or similar macros to act on structures that donot have a tail or a current pointer.
+   But and many other of the algorithms are based on those list type macros or similar macros which act on structures that do not have a tail or a current pointer (like stack operations like push/pop).

    Speaking for the current pointer, this can act (at the minimum) as an iterator;
    but (for instance) can speed a lot of the buffer operations, even in huge files where jumping around lines is simple arithmetic and so might bring some balance since a linked list might not be the best type for it's job.
-But insertion and deletion is superior to most of other methods.
+But insertion and deletion is superior to most of other containers.

-   A couple of notes regarding the inner code.
    [OLD NOTES THAT STAYING FOR REFERENCE]
    The inner code it uses a couple of macros to ease the development, like:

     self(method, [arg,...])